Catch22 include schools helps vulnerable young people with challenging behaviours to realise their full potential.

 With extensive experience of delivering services to children and young people who have experienced difficulties in mainstream schools and whose education has irretrievably broken down, we support learners to achieve academic and vocational targets and progress into education, training and employment.
 This approach delivers significant long-term benefits to learners, parents and carers, communities and local authorities.

-  Seven independent schools and a range of tailored support programmes are targeted at young people who fall into high risk groups in all key stages, including those who are excluded or at risk of exclusion from mainstream schools or Pupil Referral Units (PRUs), and those with social, emotional and/or mental health needs (SEMH) or special educational needs (SEN).
+Our independent schools and a range of tailored support programmes are targeted at young people who fall into high risk groups in all key stages, including those who are excluded or at risk of exclusion from mainstream schools or Pupil Referral Units (PRUs), and those with social, emotional and/or mental health needs (SEMH) or special educational needs (SEN).

 Flexible referral process

 Schools, academies and local authorities can purchase places on an individual or block basis at any point throughout the academic year.

 Catch22 provides young people aged 4-18 with alternative and special education in order for them to progress and succeed in sustained education or employment.
 We do this through high quality teaching and learning based on effective relationships that enable the achievement of life skills and meaningful qualifications.